CW: SEXUAL VIOLENCE

 Escaping that cycle was so hard because I didn’t have any friends or someone I could talk to about it, partly because I felt ashamed of what was happening to me.
 And more so, I was terrified that telling someone would make things worse.
 So I kept quiet.
 For 14 years.

-I’m speaking out now because I’m dealing; and talking about shit, for me, is an important part of that process.
+I’m speaking out now because I’m dealing; and talking about things, for me, is an important part of that process.

 While spilling your inner most traumas on the internet may not be the safest way to do things, I do feel that sometimes people need to hear stories like this, first hand.
 Stories like mine are not unique — this is happening all the time to so many young people and adults.
 But like with so many uncomfortable things, society can be cruelly apathetic and refuses to deal because, well, you know…